AguaClara/Textbook/Fluid_Deformation_and_Energy_Dissipation/FDED_Derivations.rst

 .. _heading_Estimates_of_time_required_for_mixing_processes:

-Estimates of time required for mixing processes
+Estimates of Time Required for Mixing Processes
 ================================================

 .. _heading_Turbulent_Large_Scale_Eddies: